 There are no right or wrong answers to these questions.
 The important thing is that you know your preferences to make the most of your strengths as a ghostwriter.

 Are You One of the Introverts or an Extrovert Writer?

 The misconception is those ghostwriters are introverts—lonely, isolated individuals who spend their days alone with their writings.
 It applies to many people but doesn’t apply to the whole group.

 On the other hand, some people need to go away and shut down to focus on the task at hand.
 Others thrive in settings where many people, such as cafes and pubs, jot down their ideas.

 However, the most fortunate are those who achieve a balance between the two poles.
 They’re referred to as ambiverts.

-When a writer or professional editors were previously considered a public figure, marketer, speaker, and promoter all in one package, being an extrovert is now highly valued specially when they are self-publisher as well.
+When a writer or professional editor was previously considered a public figure, marketer, speaker, and promoter all in one package, being an extrovert is now highly valued especially when they are self-publisher as well.